Kelly Olynyk Player Props: Jazz vs. Kings

 Kelly Olynyk Insights vs. the Kings

-- Olynyk is responsible for taking 7.3% of his team's field goal attempts this season with 7.9 per game.
+- This season, he's put up 7.5% of the Jazz's attempted field goals, as he's averaging 8.0 per contest.

-- He's attempted 3.5 threes per game, or 7.4% of his team's shots from beyond the arc this season.
+- This season, he's accounted for 8.4% of his team's three-pointers made, averaging 1.4 per game.

-- The Jazz rank 21st in possessions per game with 103.4.
-His opponents, the Kings, have a middling offensive tempo, ranking 20th with 103.4 possessions per contest.
+- Olynyk's Jazz average 103.6 possessions per game, which ranks 12th among NBA teams, while the Kings have a middling offense in terms of tempo, ranking 15th with 103.3 possessions per contest.

-- On defense, the Kings have conceded 118.2 points per game, which is 27th-best in the NBA.
+- Allowing 118.6 points per game, the Kings are the 27th-ranked squad in the NBA on defense.

-- On the boards, the Kings are ranked sixth in the league, giving up 42 rebounds per contest.
+- On the boards, the Kings have allowed 42.1 rebounds per game, which puts them seventh in the NBA.

-- The Kings are the 26th-ranked team in the NBA, allowing 26.3 assists per game.
+- Giving up 26.6 assists per game, the Kings are the worst team in the NBA.

 Kelly Olynyk vs. the Kings